kourgeorge/project-origin/README.md

 **project-origin** is an attempt to create an artificial life environment that allows studying intelligence emergence and evolution.
-This area of study is known as [***Noogenesis***](https://en.wikipedia.org/wiki/Noogenesis). project-origin allows researchers to simulate different natures observe how a wide variety of behaviors are developed under different nature rules.
-The simulator allow the development of intelligence using both [Nature and Nurture](https://en.wikipedia.org/wiki/Nature_versus_nurture).
+This area of study is known as [***Noogenesis***](https://en.wikipedia.org/wiki/Noogenesis). project-origin allows researchers to simulate different natures that allows the development of a wide variety of behaviors governed by intelligence determined by both [Nature and Nurture](https://en.wikipedia.org/wiki/Nature_versus_nurture).
 It gives a full control over the environment rules and mechanisms of learning to investigate tantalizing natural phenomena.
+In addition to the thrill of developing new type of artificial intelligent, project-origin allows it's users to observe the behavior and destiny of these creatures and maybe learn something about ourselves.

 project-origin is a simulator that emulates a [`Universe`](/docs/Universe.md) in which [`Creatures`](/docs/Creature.md) live in, adapt to, flourish or extinct.
 The universe has **Physics**, which dictates its nature, such as its Space, Time and Evolution.